 There's no more fitting summertime stock than Pool Corp.
 True to its name, Pool Corp. is a leading wholesale distributor of swimming pool equipment, parts, supplies, and related outdoor living products.

-Pool Corp. hit a rough patch in 2022 through 2024, in large part due to interest rate hikes.
-Consumers are reluctant to finance expensive home improvement projects, like putting in a pool, when they’re going to pay a high interest rate.
-But rates have cooled off since then, and there’s still a lot to like about Pool Corp. as an investment.
+Revenue and net income for Pool Corp. have been flat recently.
+The slump is in part due to high interest rates, making consumers reluctant to finance expensive home projects, such as installing a pool.
+But rates are cooling off, and there’s still a lot to like about Pool Corp. as an investment.

 It's one of the top companies in the swimming pool industry.
 Pool Corp. manages its money well and pays a solid dividend that has consistently increased year after year.

 Pool installations also tend to lead to long-term business.
 Pool Corp. reports that about 60% of consumer spending in the pool industry is for maintenance and repairs.
-This stock has also gotten the attention of the legendary Warren Buffett, who invested through his holding company, Berkshire Hathaway.
+This stock has also gotten the attention of the legendary Warren Buffett, who invested through Berkshire Hathaway.

 2. Brookfield Renewable